brson/my-rust-lists/rust-guru-notes.md

+- test runner has its own flags
+  - --nocapture
 - rustc won't attempt to link other crates if they are not referenced
   - this can cause huge confusion of those other crates only contain c symbols since rustc won't pass them to the linker and they'll just disappear